Incurring electoral expenditure

 • billboards and signs.

 This is not an exhaustive list.
-You and your group’s agent should read the ECQ’s fact sheets and handbook for more detailed information about what is and is not electoral expenditure, as not all campaign expenses will be considered electoral expenditure.
+You should read the ECQ’s fact sheets and handbook for more detailed information about what is and is not electoral expenditure, as not all campaign expenses will be considered electoral expenditure.

 Video overviews